learnlinux/tuxlab-app/collections/README.md

   instructor_ids: ["948fhp23irjer9823r3rwef", "573de804b17eca6c452d9ff7"],
   hidden: true, // Course is hidden from students.
 Default is true.
   disabled: false, // Enrollment for course is unavailable.
 Default is false.
+  featured: true, // Course is displayed on explore page.
+Default is false.
 	course_description: {
 		content: "This is the course description.",
 		syllabus: "This is the course syllabus"